rono423/portfolio/README.md

-# This is the trmplate used in creating my portfolio
+# This is the template used in creating my portfolio